rgolubtsov/nonlinear-optimization-algorithms-multilang/README.md

 |
 |-- [ nlp-unconstrained-api ]          <== [TODO] Unconstrained methods impl. container
 |                                                 (API only)
-|-- [ nlp-constrained-core ]           <== [TODO] Constrained methods impl. container
+|-- [ nlp-constrained-cli ]           <== [TODO] Constrained methods impl. container
 |                                                 (including test problems)
 `-- [ nlp-constrained-api ]            <== [TODO] Constrained methods impl. container
                                                   (API only)
 ```

-As shown above, the directories that should contain ~~stuff for the Nelder-Mead algorithm implementations~~ as well as other three ones (`nlp-unconstrained-api`, `nlp-constrained-core`, and `nlp-constrained-api`) are not yet exist.
+As shown above, the directories that should contain ~~stuff for the Nelder-Mead algorithm implementations~~ as well as other three ones (`nlp-unconstrained-api`, `nlp-constrained-cli`, and `nlp-constrained-api`) are not yet exist.
 But it's planned they have to be created and populated accordingly somewhen during development process.